 The Council recognises that the financial position over the medium term continues to be difficult.
-Although services have reported an overspend for 2023/24, as a result of the associated high inflation and cost of living crisis, this has been more than offset by increased treasury management income.
+Although services have reported an underspend for 2024/25, as a result of savings on vacant posts and forecast pressures not materialising, which has been used to top-up reserves.